 CLASS ATTENDANCE: Regular attendance and quality class preparation are essential elements for your success in this or any other course.
 The subject matter in this course is not extremely difficult but will be new to most students.
 Therefore, to fully understand this material you should avail yourself of all of the text resources, the MAL resources, as well as class discussions.
-My lectures will be limited to the material from the text that I believe needs additional clarification and material that you have asked to have clarified.
+My lectures will be limited to the material from the text that I believe needs additional clarification and to the material that you have asked to have clarified.
 We will spend a great deal of class time working problems and analyzing supplemental materials.
 Working problems in class is designed not simply to provide you with solutions to problems but with the logic and thought processes you need to develop in order to correctly solve a problem or answer a question.
 Therefore, your regular class attendance will contribute significantly to your understanding of course material and to your success on course examinations.
 Past experience suggests that your course grade is highly correlated with your class attendance.

 Because your attendance is important to your success, I will record attendance.
 Each day, I will circulate a sign-in sheet on which you can record your attendance.
-Thirty (30) points of your course grade will be determined by your attendance.
+Thirty points of your course grade will be determined by your attendance.
 You begin this semester with 30 points in your "attendance bank".
-If you do not miss a class, you will end this course with 30 attendance points added to your total points.
-These are not "extra credit" points as they are included in the Total Course Points Distribution (see above).
-For each day of class that you miss, I will subtract 2 points from your original 30 points.
-Your total course points will be determined, in part, by including your Attendance Points that remain in your "attendance bank" at the end of the semester.
+If you do not miss a class, you will end this course with all 30 of your attendance points.
+The 30 Attendance Points are not extra credit.
+These points are a part of the Total Course Points (see above).
+For each day of class you miss, I will subtract 2 points from your 30 point attendance bank.
+Your total course points will be determined, in part, by including the Attendance Points that remain in your "attendance bank" at the end of the semester.